Sean Spicer Says Donald Trump Has An ‘Army’ Of Supporters Who ‘Will Do Everything To Protect Him’

 Spicer went on Fox News’ Cavuto Live to discuss Trump’s rhetorical style and re-election chances.

-Asked by host Neil Cavuto whether he ever told Trump to tone down his rhetoric, Spicer responded that he has, but argued that Trump “generally was right” to use inflammatory rhetoric, because it helps galvanize his base of supporters.
+When asked by host Neil Cavuto whether he ever told Trump to tone down his rhetoric, Spicer responded that he has, but argued that Trump “generally was right” to use inflammatory rhetoric, because it helps galvanize his base of supporters.

 Spicer explained that Trump’s aggressive rhetoric is part of a strategy meant to ensure that the base remains energized, and willing to vote and campaign for the commander-in-chief.